What Is Pleural Mesothelioma?

 Pleural effusions, fluid around your lungs, are a sign of pleural mesothelioma.
 They are one of the first signs of the disease.
 Pleural thickening and pleural plaques, areas of thickened pleura, are other signs.
 Mesothelioma usually develops several decades after asbestos exposure.

-If you have a history of asbestos exposure, it’s important to know the symptoms of pleural mesothelioma.
+If you have a history of asbestos exposure, which is the most common cause of pleural mesothelioma, it’s important to know the symptoms of pleural mesothelioma.
 This can help you and your doctor recognize the disease and confirm a diagnosis as early as possible.

 Early Symptoms Lead to Pleural Mesothelioma Diagnosis